-While research on understanding factors influencing individual eco-sensitive behaviours has grown in recent years, there has been very little attempt at distinguishing between different types of eco-sensitive behaviour.
+While research on understanding factors influencing individual ecosensitive behaviours has grown in recent years, there has been very little attempt at distinguishing between different types of eco-sensitive behaviour.
 Consumer motivations towards these different types of behaviour could vary significantly depending on their demographics and psychographics, as well as facilitators and inhibitors.
 Also, most research has tended to use small surveys or qualitative approaches to address these issues.

-The purpose of this research is to construct a model and examine the relationships that link an individual's age, gender, socio-economic status (SES) and environmental

-World Journal of Science, Technology and Sustainable Development Vol. 11 No. 1, 2014 pp. 16-27 © Emerald Group Publishing Limited 2042-5945 DOI 10.1106/WJSTSD-08-2013-0031 values with five different pro-environmental behaviours.
-The study is based on measures Predictors of five and data obtained from the highly reliable large-sample secondary database of the General Social Survey (GSS).
-The main objectives of the study are to determine predictor variables of five different environmentally sensitive behaviours (i.e. buying pesticide-free fruits/vegetables, recycling cans and bottles (RCB), avoiding environmentally harmful products (AHP), driving less for environmental reasons and saving water) and see if the predicting variables vary depending on the type of behaviour.
+The purpose of this research is to construct a model and examine the relationships that link an individual's age, gender, SES and environmental values with five different pro-environmental behaviours.
+The study is based on measures and data obtained from the highly reliable largesample secondary database of the General Social Survey (GSS).
+The main objectives of the study are to (1) determine predictor variables of five different environmentally sensitive behaviours (i.e. buying pesticidefree fruits/vegetables, RCB, AHP, driving less for environmental reasons and saving water) and (2) see if the predicting variables vary depending on the type of behaviour.
 The study develops and tests hypotheses by running causal models linking predictor variables to each behavioural outcome, and analyses the results.
 Gaining a detailed understanding of individuals' different environmentally sensitive behaviours will be important for policy makers as well as researchers who are in search of solutions to the ever-increasing environmental problems that will eventually require human behavioural changes.